bryce-hoehn/automated-jellyfin-guide/README.md

 ### Change default login (Optional)

 By default the login to the web UI is just "admin" "adminadmin".
-Personally I don't find it worth changing since qBittorrent is only accessible through my home network but if you plan on making it available remotely you might want to change it.
+Personally I don't find it worth changing since qBittorrent is only accessible through my home network.
+I wouldn't recommend making it publically available unless you have a good reason, but if you do you should at least change the default login.

-1. Navigate to Tools > Options
+1. Navigate to Tools > Options > WebUI > Authentication
-2. Under the "Downloads" tab scroll down to "Authentication"
 3. Enter a secure username and password.

+## Update 10/25/25:
+Newer installs of qBittorrent reportedly generate a random password on install.
+This password can be found by running `docker logs qbittorrent`.

 ## Prowlarr